-The color development on the plate should be monitored and the substrate reaction stopped (see point 9. of this protocol) before positive wells are no longer properly recordable.
+The color development on the plate should be monitored and the substrate reaction stopped (see next point of this protocol) before positive wells are no longer properly recordable.

 Determination of the ideal time period for color development has to be done individually for each assay.

-It is recommended to add the stop solution when the highest standard has developed a dark blue color.
+It is recommended to add the Stop Solution when the highest standard has developed a dark blue color.
 Alternatively the color development can be monitored by the ELISA reader at 620 nm.
-The substrate reaction should be stopped as soon as Standard 1 has reached an OD of 0.9-0.95.
+The substrate reaction should be stopped as soon as Standard 1 has reached an OD of 0.9 - 0.95.

-- 9. Stop the enzyme reaction by quickly pipetting $100~\mu L$ of Stop Solution into each well, including the blank wells.
+- 10. Stop the enzyme reaction by quickly pipetting 100 μL of Stop Solution into each well, including the blank wells.
 It is important that the Stop Solution is spread quickly and uniformly throughout the microwells to completely inactivate the enzyme.
-Results must be read immediately after the Stop Solution is added or within one hour if the microwell strips are stored at $2^{\circ}C$ to $8^{\circ}C$ in the dark. - 10.
+Results must be read immediately after the Stop Solution is added or within one hour if the microwell strips are stored at 2°C to 8°C in the dark. - 11.
 Read absorbance of each microwell on a spectro-photometer using 450 nm as the primary wave length (optionally 620 nm as the reference wave length; 610 nm to 650 nm is acceptable).
 Blank the plate reader according to the manufacturer's instructions by using the blank wells.
-Determine the absorbance of both the samples and the human sCD30 standards.
+Determine the absorbance of both the samples and the monkey IL-6 standards.